DanialArab/Docker/README.md

         docker push danialarab/react-app:2

-now Docker is pushing each of the layers on our image.
+now Docker is pushing each of the layers on my image.
 The first time takes a little while because the layer that includes all the npm dependencies is fairly large, once we pushed this image our future push would be faster assuming we don't change our application dependencies though.
 Now If I go back to my docker hub profile and refresh I see the pushed image there.

 Let's make a small change in the project like adding a ! in the readme file, then rebuild the image: